-For that indicator, The World Bank provides data for India from 1980 to 2016.
-The average value for India during that period was 1.77 percent with a minumum of 1.08 percent in 1993 and a maximum of 3.05 percent in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 1980 to 2018.
+The average value for India during that period was 1.85 percent with a minimum of 1.09 percent in 1993 and a maximum of 3.31 percent in 2017.

 Definition: We calculated the world GDP as the sum of the GDP of all countries expressed in current USD.
 The share of GDP is the GDP of a particular country as percent of the world GDP.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in current U.S. dollars.
 Dollar figures for GDP are converted from domestic currencies using single year official exchange rates.
 For a few countries where the official exchange rate does not reflect the rate effectively applied to actual foreign exchange transactions, an alternative conversion factor is used.